cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 - dedicated links to the hub for every kind of relation
 - a single link but dedicated effectivity satellites for every kind of relation
 - a single link with a dependent child key, declaring the relation type
-- a single link with a multi active satellite, that contains a column to store the currenty valid relation types (not recommended)
+- a single link with a multi active satellite, that contains a column to store the currenty valid relation types (really really not recommended)

-These approaches can also be mixed up, which might happen on purpose or due to legacy.
+These approaches can also be mixed up, which might happen on purpose or due to legacy over time.

 *side note: When the relation type is declared in a field in the data (not by the field structure), this "just data" from the perspective of the data vault.